alephnode/alephnode/src/pages/13-jiggy-jest-jenkins/index.md

 }
 ```

 As we see in the file, we're importing the AWS sdk to utilize its services in our application.
 Specifically, we're consuming the Comprehend API.
-If you're not familiar, think of it as Amazon's ML-as-a-service, with it offering APIs for sentiment analysis and other natural lannguage processing.
+If you're not familiar, think of it as Amazon's ML-as-a-service, with it offering APIs for sentiment analysis and natural language processing.

 Now that we've implemented the core logic of our application, it's time to run them against the tests that we wrote earlier.
 If everything goes well, they should all pass.

+Hooray, looks like we're in good shape.
+Time to focus our attention toward the CI/CD layer.

 ### Hooking Into a Build Process